scylladb/scylla-cloud-getting-started/docs/source/build-with-rust.md

-# Quick Start: Rust (Crablang)
+# Quick start: Rust (Crablang)

-In this tutorial we're gonna build a simple Media Player to store our songs and build playlists
+In this tutorial you'll build a simple Media Player to store our songs and build playlists

 ## 1. Setup the Enviroment